hindu-comm/mail_stream_indology/2013/08/Fwd_bhAratIyavidvatp/32__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2013-August/038255.html)

-​Prof. Dash and his team in Chennai continue the astonishing pace of publication of the NCC with another seven (SEVEN!) volumes.
+Prof. Dash and his team in Chennai continue the astonishing pace of publication of the NCC with another seven (SEVEN!) volumes.
 The end of the alphabet is heaving into view!